Michelin House

-Michelin House at 81 Fulham Road, Chelsea, London, was constructed as the first permanent UK headquarters and tyre depot for the Michelin Tyre Company Ltd. The building opened for business on 20 January 1911.
-In 1987 the building was converted to mixed-use, with a store, restaurant, bar and office space.
+Michelin House at 81 Fulham Road, Chelsea, London, was built as the first permanent UK headquarters and tyre depot of the French multinational tyre company Michelin.
+The building opened on 20 January 1911.

+In 1987, following a major redevelopment by Terence Conran and Paul Hamlyn, Michelin House was converted into a mixed-use building containing offices, retail space, restaurants and a bar.